-The proposal would impact every employer and would raise taxes on employers by an estimated \$1 billion.
+The proposal would impact every employer and would raise taxes on employers by an estimated \$1 to 1.5 billion per year.

 Chamber Position

 Oppose.
 The MI-FLOC program is different than, and would be in addition to, Michigan's Paid Medical Leave Act (Public Act 338 of 2018), which requires most Michigan employers to provide 40 hours of paid medical leave to employees in a calendar year.